 You have to do it manually.
 If the router did so, a lot of your crucial work might get interrupted, whether it is an online meeting, a download, or a game you are playing.
 Switching between the faster band might cause a lot of interruption, thus making your work more difficult.
 Hence, it establishes that changing from one band to the other has to be done manually by you.

 How To Switch Between 2.4 and 5 GHz

-Now that you know the answer to “does dual-band router switch automatically,” and it is a now, let us help you understand how to switch it manually.
+Now that you know the answer to “Does dual-band router switch automatically,” and it is a now, let us help you understand how to switch it manually.
 It is an effortless task to do.
-All you have to do is check the list of all the Wi-Fi networks in your mobile or PC, whichever device you are using.
+All you have to do is check the list of all the Wi-Fi networks in your mobile or PC, whichever device you use.
 From there, look for what band the Wi-Fi is using and shift to the alternate one through the drop-down menu.

 For a dual-band router with both its bands active, you will notice two different usernames or SSIDs for them.
-One of them will be for the 2.4 GHz, and the other will be for the 5 GHz. all you have to do is enter the credentials for whichever band you want to use manually.
-Most routers have the feature through which you can also save this password.
+One will be for the 2.4 GHz, and the other will be for the 5 GHz. all you have to do is manually enter the credentials for whichever band you want to use.
+Most routers have a feature through which you can also save this password.

 Dual Switch Vs. Dual Concurrent

 There are two types: the selectable dual-band or the dual switch and the concurrent dual-band or the dual concurrent.
 Let us have a look at these bands.

 The selectable dual-band has the same bandwidth as a router with a single band.
 Hence, it has a single network of Wi-Fi for all the devices.
 The single network is generally more crowded.
 Lastly, it is either of the band.
 Only one of them, a 2.4 GHz band or the 5 GHz band, is present, not both of them.